My Favourite Anime

 Assassination Classroom

 Assassination Classroom is, without a doubt, the greatest educational anime I have ever seen.
 The students of Class 3-E all possessed unique talents, yet their potential was entirely stifled by a rigid, exam-oriented education system.
 Through countless "assassination" attempts, Koro-sensei managed to unearth those hidden gifts, untangle their deepest emotional knots, and guide them into becoming well-rounded, healthy adults.
-As a fun aside, I actually dedicated my very first cosplay to Koro-sensei to commemorate my college graduation!.
+As a fun aside, I actually dedicated my very first cosplay to Koro-sensei to commemorate my college graduation!

-Code Gease
+Code Geass

 Code Geass is my favorite mind-game anime, and Lelouch is the most charismatic anime protagonist I have ever seen.
 He is the kind of character who can drop a legendary line like, "The only ones who should kill are those who are prepared to be killed," and actually back it up with his actions.
 The Zero Requiem at the very end is the absolute proof of his conviction.
-Here is a comment that sums him up perfectly: link .
+Here is a comment that sums him up perfectly.

 Uma Musume: Pretty Derby Season 2